Studies indicate Johnson & Johnson booster provides strong protection against omicron - NewsBreak

 Using the Pfizer shot as a booster, however, generated a 17-fold increase in neutralizing antibodies, according to the release.

-That study involved an analysis of the blood of 65 vaccinated people.Fauci defends CDC guidelines, says ‘We’re still in the middle of a pandemic’
+That study involved an analysis of the blood of 65 vaccinated people.Fauci: Avoid large gatherings, ‘everybody hugging and kissing’ at New Year’s Eve parties

 Comments / 0